G-Giu-07/compute-science-prj/Diary.md

 ![component_size](src/entire_database/component_size_entire_db.png)

-In the graph are showed the component graph with 1 as size to 60+ size.
+In the graph are shown the component graph with 1 as size to 60+ size.
 As a result, we can evince that the most components have 1-3 as size, more is the size less graph component we have in the graph.
 All the graph component size is stored in **component_size_entire_DB.txt**.